cursorless-dev/cursorless-talon/docs/README.md

 ##### `"this"`
 The word `"this"` can be used as a mark to refer to the current cursor(s) or selection(s).
-Note that when combined with a transformation, the `"this"` mark can be omitted, and it will be implied.
+Note that when combined with a modifier, the `"this"` mark can be omitted, and it will be implied.

 * `chuck this`
 * `take this funk`